erikw/spotify-ob-wrapper/README.md

     /usr/bin/spotify

-If Spotify was installed in a different directory you'll need to change `spotify_bin` to the directory of your installation.
+If Spotify was installed in a different directory you'll need to change `SPOTIFY_BIN` to the directory of your installation.

 Copy `src/spotify` to `/usr/local/bin/spotify` or another directory that is precedent over the location of your Spotify binary.